Analytical Emulator for the Baryon Density Distribution inside the Fuzzy Dark Matter Soliton from Machine Learning: Construction of baryon AE by machine learning

+In fact, construction of \Mov{AE for the baryon density distribution} belongs to a symbolic regression problem where both the model structure and parameters should be discovered from the data.
+In particular, the model structure can be fixed after a large number of generations by GA's genetic operators, namely, crossover and mutation.

 GA looks for a fitting formula to a dataset by evolving the population, each individual of which takes a form similar to Eq.~(\ref{eq:indiv}).
-More precisely, in this paper, we set the analytical emulator for baryon EoM as
+More precisely, in this paper, we set the analytical expression for baryon \Mov{AE} as